mirjak/draft-kuehlewind-quic-proxy-discovery/draft-kuehlewind-quic-proxy-discovery.md

 else on the Internet usually close to the target server or even in the same network as the target server.

-This document assume that the non-transparent proxy server is connected via QUIC and discusses potential discovery mechanisms for such a QUIC-based non-transparent proxy.
+This document assumes that the non-transparent proxy server is connected via QUIC and discusses potential discovery mechanisms for such a QUIC-based, non-transparent proxy.

 --- middle